thap2331/jobs_tracker/developer_readme.md

   - or just copy paste your absolute path as `absolute_path=abs_path_of_directory`

 - Set up your test environment `source setenv.sh test`
+- Spin up your database and fill data
+  - Method 1
+    - Now, run `bash setup/one_time_setup.sh test` to start containers and create tables in your database.
+  - Method 2
     - Run `docker compose up test_entrypoint test_database -d`.
         -   Wait till all services are up.
 Use `-d` to run in a detached mode.
     - Now, run `bash setup/test_setup.sh` to create tables in your test database.
-  This will also add a few sample rows.
   - Now go to [localhost:5000](http://localhost:5000/).
 You should see a page with more data.
 - To see more data, ensure that you have [psql (link for linux)](https://www.postgresql.org/download/linux/) and use [these commands](/setup/command_line_cmds.sh) as you line.